 Individuals and groups intending to visit military establishments or High Security Zones or to meet military officials require specific approval from the Ministry of Defence.
 Travellers are advised to limit travel in these areas and near military and government installations.
 You should also maintain a high degree of awareness at roadblocks and checkpoints.

 Transport conditions throughout Sri Lanka are hazardous.
-There is a high number of road deaths and injuries, particularly on inter-city buses and three-wheeler taxis.
+A high number of road deaths and injuries occur, particularly on inter-city buses and three-wheeler taxis.
 The standard of driving and vehicle maintenance is poor.
 There have also been a number of fatal accidents on Sri Lankan railways in recent years.
 For further advice, see our road travel page.

 The safety standards you might expect of transport and tour operators, including adventure and water sport activities, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 You should use reputable companies when arranging travel and activities.

 Swimming conditions at some beaches are unsafe and there are often strong rips.
 Lifesaving services are rare.
 Appropriate precautions should be taken.